My Pantene Commercial: Behind the Scenes (The Finale!)

 Hair tools!
 And my water bottle with the straw!
 (Jimmy, where’d you go?)

 A little photo on the monitor with my name.
-God knows these people weren’t dealing with the normal Pantene girls (Eva Mendes, Naomi Watts and Cat Deeley), so they probably needed some reminding.
+God knows these people weren’t dealing with the normal Pantene girls (Eva Mendes, Naomi Watts, Cat Deeley, etc), so they probably needed some reminding.

 Now, when I was shooting the above part, the team needed to move some lighting around, so I had about 30 seconds to kill.
 I saw Jimmy, who had been holding my iPhone, and asked him to toss it to me.
 And then I shot this – I wanted to remember what it felt like to have so many people surrounding me while I filmed.
 Be sure to look beyond the first layer of people.
 Like I mentioned before, NO PRESSURE.